Trip Highlights of Mera Peak Climbing

 A good Mera peak climbing trail leads through the pasture.
 It leads to the edge of a diminishing forest of rhododendrons and pine.
 It clothes the steep hillsides.
 Today, we are walking through several tiny hamlets.
 The trail goes in a thick forest on the hill.

 After a short, straight walk from Lukla, we will slightly ascend to Chutanga.
 We must walk through the pristine Rhododendron (National flower of Nepal) and pine.
-We are passing many small streams and see lots of camping places.
+We passed many small streams and saw lots of camping places.
 We are using a local guesthouse for our overnight stay.

 05